Wadi Sirhan: Roman and Byzantine eras

 The basin continued to serve as an important route during the Roman era, connecting the Arabia Petraea province with the Arabian Peninsula.
 Though its strategic value emanated from its role as a gateway for trans-Arabian trade and transportation, Wadi Sirhan was also a significant source of salt.
 At its northern end, it was guarded by the fortress of Azraq, while its southern end was guarded by the fortress of Dumat al-Jandal.
 At both forts inscriptions were found indicating the presence of troops from the Bosra-based Legio III Cyrenaica.

-Wadi Sirhan was the home region from which the Salihids entered Syria and became the principal Arab federates of the Byzantine Empire throughout the 5th century CE.
-When the Salihids were succeeded by the Ghassanids at the beginning of the 6th century, Wadi Sirhan became dominated by the latter's allies, the Banu Kalb.
+Wadi Sirhan was the region from which the Salihids entered Syria and became the principal Arab federates of the Byzantine Empire throughout the 5th century CE.
+When the Salihids were succeeded by the Ghassanids at the beginning of the 6th century, Wadi Sirhan came to be dominated by the latter's allies, the Banu Kalb.
 The Ghassanids were charged by the Byzantines with supervision over the region after Emperor Justinian I dismantled the Limes Arabicus, a series of garrisoned fortifications guarding the empire's eastern desert frontiers, c.
 530. The Ghassanids and the Kalb essentially supplanted the limes.
 The Ghassanid phylarch Arethas passed through the depression on his way to defeating the Banu Tamim.
-Likewise, Alqama, a poet of the latter tribe passed through Wadi Sirhan to meet with Arethas to lobby for his brother's release from captivity.
+Likewise, Alqama, a poet of the latter tribe, passed through Wadi Sirhan to meet with Arethas to lobby for his brother's release from captivity.